AndrewDiles/deezbotbois/README.md

 - If user swaps between color schemes and tries to update, mongo will throw error
 ## Solution: verify if new user object is the same as the old using JSON.stringify

+## Potential Improvements

+- Include a link in the confirmation email that auto fills the confirmationCode

 ## Reminders